-Andrea Pitzer is an author and journalist who loves to unearth lost history.
-In addition to One Long Night: A Global History of Concentration Camps, she has written of The Secret History of Vladimir Nabokov.
+Andrea Pitzer is a journalist who loves to unearth lost history.
+In addition to One Long Night: A Global History of Concentration Camps, she is the author of The Secret History of Vladimir Nabokov.

 Events and ideas that were once common knowledge but have fallen from public memory fascinate her, as does humanity’s tendency not to learn from history.
 After archival research and reporting on four continents, she feels most at home in libraries.

-In 2009, she founded Nieman Storyboard, the narrative nonfiction site of the Nieman Foundation for Journalism at Harvard University.
-Before that, she was a freelance writer, a music critic, a portrait painter, a French translator, a record store manager, and a karate instructor.
+She received an undergraduate degree from Georgetown University’s School of Foreign Service in 1994, and as an affiliate of the Nieman Foundation for Journalism later studied at MIT and Harvard.
+In 2009, she founded Nieman Storyboard, the narrative nonfiction site for the foundation.
+Before that, she was a freelance journalist, a music critic, a portrait painter, a French translator, a record store manager, and a karate instructor.
 She grew up in West Virginia and currently lives with her family near Washington, DC.